ECAL-Beyond-Bezier/StrokeScribbler-roboFontExt/README.md

 ## Downloading / Releases

 This extension is set for automated release handling with GitHub Action using the RoboFont-Extension-action.
-You can download the latest release [here](https://github.com/ECAL-Beyond-Bezier/StrokeScribbler-roboFontExt/releases/latest/)
+You can [download ↓](https://github.com/ECAL-Beyond-Bezier/StrokeScribbler-roboFontExt/releases/latest/download/StrokeScribbler.roboFontExt.zip) the latest release [here](https://github.com/ECAL-Beyond-Bezier/StrokeScribbler-roboFontExt/releases/latest/)

 ## Interface and functionality